NoteDance/Note/README.md

 You can use parallel optimization to speed up neural network training,parallel optimization speed up training by multithreading.

 Note have two types of parallel optimization:
-1. not parallel computing gradient and optimizing.
+1. not parallel computing gradient and optimizing.(kernel.PO=1)
-2. parallel computing gradient and optimizing.
+2. parallel computing gradient and optimizing.(kernel.PO=2)

 **Use second parallel optimization to train on mnist,speed was increased by more than two times!**